-In recent years, Black Friday marketing has reliably delivered additional traffic and sales (see our analysis of Black Friday 2019 eCommerce traffic).
+In recent years, Black Friday marketing has reliably delivered additional traffic and sales.
 But with more people working from home and buying online during this unprecedented year, eCommerce traffic for Black Friday 2020 looked a little different.

 Web data from our own clients once again shows peaks on Black Friday and Cyber Monday, but we need to dig deeper to uncover the real story.